grafana/grafana/docs/sources/setup-grafana/installation/redhat-rhel-fedora/index.md

 This topic explains how to install Grafana dependencies, install Grafana on RHEL or Fedora, and start the Grafana server on your system.

-You can install Grafana using a YUM repository, using RPM, or by downloading a binary `.tar.gz` file.
+You can install Grafana from the RPM repository, from standalone RPM, or with the binary `.tar.gz` file.

 If you install via RPM or the `.tar.gz` file, then you must manually update Grafana for each new version.

-## Install Grafana from the YUM repository
+## Install Grafana from the RPM repository

-If you install from the YUM repository, then Grafana is automatically updated every time you run `sudo yum update`.
+If you install from the RPM repository, then Grafana is automatically updated every time you update your applications.

 | Grafana Version    | Package            | Repository                |
 | ------------------ | ------------------ | ------------------------- |